aitgon/vtam/doc/content/reference.rst

 VTAM uses a BLAST database for taxonomic assignment.
 There are three possibilities:

     - Download the full NCBI nucleotide (NCBI_nt) BLAST (ca. 100 Gb).
-    - Download a precomputed non-redundant database specific to the first half (600-700bp) of the COI gene (less than 1 Gb).
+    - Download a precomputed non-redundant COInr database specific the COI gene from `OSF <https://osf.io/vrfwz/>`_.
+This database is ready to be used for VTAM.
     - Build a custom BLAST database with local sequences.

 .. _NCBI_nt_reference: